AshwagAlmsrohi/Udasty-Wrangling-and-Analyzing-Data/README.md

 WeRateDogs downloaded their Twitter archive and sent it to Udacity via email exclusively for you to use in this project.
 This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.
 More on this soon.
 # Software Needed
-.Need to be able to work in a Jupyter Notebook.
+1/Need to be able to work in a Jupyter Notebook.

-.The following packages (libraries) need to be installed:
+2/The following packages (libraries) need to be installed: pandas.

-pandas

-NumPy

-requests

-tweepy

-json
+NumPy.

+requests.

+tweepy.

+json.

 # Enhanced Twitter Archive
 The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets, but not everything.
 One column the archive does contain though: each tweet's text, which was used to extract rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) to make this Twitter archive "enhanced."
 Of the 5000+ tweets, tweets with ratings only have beenfiltered for (there are 2356).